ezzatron/mysql-ad-hoc/README.md

 ### mysql-ad-hoc

-    mysql-ad-hoc [path]
+    mysql-ad-hoc [path] [port] [address]

 Opens a command line MySQL client connected to the database at `[path]`.
 If the database does not exist, a new one will be created. `[path]` defaults to the current working directory.

+If `[port]` is specified, the underlying server will also listen on this port for all addresses.
+Additionally specifying `[address]` restricts the addresses that are listened to.

+Upon exiting the client, the underlying server will be shut down, unless there are active connections.

+Examples:

+    mysql-ad-hoc /path/to/db
+    mysql-ad-hoc /path/to/db 3333
+    mysql-ad-hoc /path/to/db 3333 localhost

 ### mysqld-ad-hoc

-    mysqld-ad-hoc [path]
+    mysqld-ad-hoc [path] [port] [address]

 Creates a temporary MySQL server for the database at `[path]`.
 If the database does not exist, a new one will be created. `[path]` defaults to the current working directory.

+If `[port]` is specified, the server will also listen on this port for all addresses.
+Additionally specifying `[address]` restricts the addresses that are listened to.

-The server will run until control-c is pressed (SIGINT).
-To connect to the server, use the socket file at `[path]/mysql.sock`:
+Upon detecting a control-c (SIGINT), the server will be shut down, unless there are active connections.
+To manually connect to the server via socket, use the socket at `[path]/mysql.sock`:

     mysql --socket=mysql.sock

 The server will also shut down automatically when the parent process exits, making it extremely suitable for execution from within another application.

+Examples:

+    mysqld-ad-hoc /path/to/db
+    mysqld-ad-hoc /path/to/db 3333
+    mysqld-ad-hoc /path/to/db 3333 localhost

 ## Features

-- Doesn't use any networking, only local socket access is allowed.
 - User permissions are ignored, no permission granting is necessary.
 - Skips as much unnecessary stuff as possible.
 - Socket located at `[path]/mysql.sock`.